MySQL

 1000

-If the metadata size exceeds this value, it is transmitted in multiple parts.
+If the metadata is larger than this value, it is split into multiple parts for transmission.

 chunk-key.even-distribution.factor.lower-bound

-The lower bound of the distribution factor for even chunk splitting.
+The lower bound of the chunk distribution factor for even sharding.

 No